hebronmekuria/Flixter-Part-1/README.md

 <img src='walkthrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with Peek
+GIF created with Screen to GIF

 ## Notes

-Describe any challenges encountered while building the app.
+Debugging was the biggest challenge.
+I am unfamiliar with kotlin still and struggled to read and understand error messages.

 ## License

-    Copyright [2022] [Noel Abeje]
+    Copyright [2022] [Hebron Mekuria]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.